Fiji Adults Only Resorts Guide

 - Sun exposure – Pick plants that will get the right amount of sunlight in your backyard’s conditions.

-- Safety for kids and pets – If you have children or pets, keep them safe by avoiding plants that may be harmful to them.
+tropical garden, imagine the color scape you would like to see and go for that when choosing flowing plants. - Safety for kids and pets – If you have children or pets, keep them safe by avoiding plants that may be harmful to them.
 You can check your preferred selections online to make sure they are safe to have around.
+But to make things a little easier, we recommend that you treat ALL plants as if they are toxic.
+Even if a plant is harmless, you don’t want pets destroying them and children need to understand that plants are not toys.

 How To Incorporate Tropical Flora Into Your Landscape Design